justnickbryan/UoL-data-mining-perceptron/README.txt

 * Move printout of training errors and accuracy to a separate print function under the training method.

-* Add evaluation method for Multiclass_Perceptron class
+* Improve evaluation method for Multiclass_Perceptron class

-* Add test method for Multiclass_Perceptron class
+* Update test method for Multiclass_Perceptron class

 * Add L2 regularisation Perceptron instances to the main() method.